dsccommunity/ExchangeDsc/README.md

 * **ExternalUrl**
 * **InternalAuthenticationMethods**
 * **InternalUrl**
-* **WindowsAuthEnabled**: Auto Certificate Based Authentication Requirements: For AutoCertBasedAuth to work, the �Client Certificate Mapping Authentication� and �IIS Client Certificate Mapping Authentication� roles of IIS need to be installed.
+* **WindowsAuthEnabled**: Auto Certificate Based Authentication Requirements: For AutoCertBasedAuth to work, the ?Client Certificate Mapping Authentication? and ?IIS Client Certificate Mapping Authentication? roles of IIS need to be installed.

 ### xExchAntiMalwareScanning